costantinoai/triplet-similarity-experiment/docs/source/introduction.rst

 Introduction
 ============

-Welcome to the Deep Learning and Neuroscience Template Repository!
+Welcome to the Triplets Similarity Experiment repository!
 ------------------------------------------------------------------

 This repository serves as a versatile starting point for your deep learning and neuroscience projects.
 This template provides a solid foundation for building, training, and analyzing neural networks and conducting neuroscience experiments.